 FOMO keeps us unhappy and unfulfilled.

-Is there any way to overcome FOMO?
+Is that really possible?
 Yes – we need to get real.
 Let's accept that we are gifted, but finite, and start figuring out what will make life worthwhile.

 1. Limit devices.

 We say we keep our phones on in case someone needs to reach us or there's an emergency.
 And then we act like everything is an emergency that needs our immediate attention.
 We respond to rings and dings and notifications as if our lives depend on it, and our attention is constantly diverted from what is real to whatever bits of information arrive on our devices.